jcrotinger/directory_copy_test/project/package/README.md

 ## Second level stuff

+An edit before committing.

+## More stuff

-An edit to give non-trivial blame.
+An edit to give non-trivial blame